Conditional Order

 DEX Native: Native conditional orders in DEX smart contracts.

-Different implementations have different UX/costs.
+Different implementations have different UX and costs.

 Conditional Order Examples